MoonSHRD/UniversalNFTMarketplace/README.md

  User can start/plug crowdsale for any emitted tokens We consider this crowdsale to be the *initial* form of sale

- We also consider, that there should be exchange for secondary market (P2P exchange of any NFT's from anywhere else platform) Exchange will come to v0.2 (not in first version)

  TokenSale contract is a modified OZ crowdsale contract.
  It has been modified to work with ERC721 token and get ERC20 tokens as payment

+### MetaMarketplace
+P2P exchange of any NFT's from anywhere
+It can be considered as simple secondary market

  ### MasterCopy and Items
 Each token represent some file, so it stores link to the file and some meta-information about NFT as MasterCopy